 Home prices & sales are moderating across the Southern California housing market.
 In Southern California, the median home price is not rising by double-digits anymore.
 That trend is over.
 After a two-year housing boom, the housing market in Southern California is finally moderating.
-In August 2022, the median house price in Southern California declined 1.6% from July.
-Still, the median was 4.6 percent more than it was a year ago, thanks to a brief reprieve in interest rates in July and mid of August.
+As expected, in October 2022, the median house price in Southern California declined 1.2% from September.
+Still, the median was 3.2 percent more than it was a year ago.

-Orange County led the pack again with the highest price increase of 9.1% over last year.
-San Bernardino is the most affordable with a median price of $472,750 for existing single-family homes.
-Orange County is the most expensive real estate market in Southern California with a median sales price of $1,200,000.
-Sales declined in all counties of Southern California by more than 20 percent.
+San Bernardino again led the pack with the highest sales drop of 47.9% over last year.
+San Bernardino is also the most affordable with a median price of $465,000 for existing single-family homes.
+Orange County is the most expensive real estate market in Southern California with a median sales price of $1,165,000.
+Sales declined in all counties of Southern California by more than 30 percent.

-- San Bernardino County also had the highest decline in sales among all six counties.
+- San Bernardino County also had the highest increase in median price among all six counties.